precice/micro-manager/docs/configuration.md

 | `"num_workers"` | Number of workers pre Micro Manager rank.              | `1`        |
 | `"mpi_impl"`    | Implementation type of MPI.
 Options: ["intel", "open"] | `"open"`   |

-The following configuration block should be provided on the same level as the `"simulation_param"`.
+The following configuration block should be provided on the same level as the simulation parameters.
 The given example uses socket based communication, launches with `mpiexec`, uses 4 workers per rank and assumes Intel MPI.